Our team spills the secrets

 What advice do you have for cruise passengers?

 Many cruises dock in the mornings and early afternoons, so plan for things to do in the city between the cruise drop off time, and our check-in time of 3:00 pm.
-Once you de-board, you can stop by the hotel and we will get you pre-registered for your room reservation, and store any luggage you may have while you go out and explore the city!
-A text message form our front desk team will let you know when your room is ready for you.
+Once you de-board, you can stop by the hotel and we will get you pre-registered for your room reservation.
+You can also store any luggage you may have while you go out and explore the city.
+A text message from our front desk team will let you know when your room is ready for you.